-College of Charleston Baseball
+College of Charleston Baseball and the TAP

 Charleston Baseball Coach Monte Lee says TAP accurately profiles players and recruits.